Iowa school reopening plan doesn’t require masks, distancing

 Jean Hessburg, a spokeswoman for the Iowa State Education Association, the state’s teacher’s union, said the plan doesn’t comply with the U.S. Centers for Disease Control and Prevention guidelines for public places.

-“It is a gamble and obscene that the governor and the Department of Education are gambling on the health and safety of our students, our staff and school employees,” Hessburg said.
+“It is a gamble and obscene that the governor and the Department of Education are gambling on the health and and safety of our students, our staff and school employees,” Hessburg said.
 “This virus has demonstrated that it knows no bounds and students can bring the virus home to families and ravage a family.”

 ISEA President Mike Beranek released a statement urging school districts to create their own guidelines mandating face coverings, physical distancing and other safety protocols.
 The union represents more than 50,000 teachers and other education professionals.